TomographicImaging/CIL-HTC2022-Algo1/README.md

 The algorithm in `algo.py` is developed using [CIL](https://www.ccpi.ac.uk/cil), a toolkit for tomographic imaging and optimisation.
 The main steps of the algorithms are:
 1. Pre-processing: renormalisation, single material beam hardening correction, zero padding
-2. generation of pixelwise lower and upper bound circular masks (mask is fitted to the provided data)
+2. Generation of pixelwise lower and upper bound circular masks (mask is fitted to the provided data)
-3. Regularised iterative reconstruction algorithm using tools from CIL: L2Norm with TV regularisation
+3. Regularised iterative reconstruction algorithm using tools from CIL: Least-squares data fidelity with TV regularisation
 4. Post-processing: segmentation of the reconstruction with multi-Otsu threshold

 ## Installation instructions